 Participating Pharm.D. programs will report admission decisions to applicants and PharmCAS throughout the application cycle.

-Check your application status on-line!
-To view the real-time progress of your file, login to your PharmCAS application and review the Status box on the right side of the screen.
+Check your application status online!
+To view the real-time progress of your file, login to your PharmCAS application and click Check Status at the top of the application dashboard.

 P.O.
 Box 9109